pmacosta/putil/docs/test.rst

-This module contains functions to aid in the unit testing of modules in the package
+This module contains functions to aid in the unit testing of modules in the package (`py.test <http://www.pytest.org>`_-based)

 ***********
 Interpreter